 Coronaviruses have been named as such since 1968 because under the electron microscope they appear surrounded by a barrier of rounded, crown-like projections, different from the sharp spikes of the flu virus.
 The envelope of the virus is formed by the Spike (S), Envelope (E) and Membrane (M) proteins, while in its interior is found the Nucleocapsid (N) protein together with its genome, a long single-stranded RNA with almost 30,000 bases.

-A clinical diagnosis of COVID-19 by chest imaging tomography can be confirmed by genetic or serological (presence of antibodies) tests.
-In January, the WHO published the first protocols for genetic detection by Polymerase Chain Reaction (PCR) in respiratory mucosa or blood samples, followed by a test developed at the hospital Charité – Berlin University of Medicine, of which the WHO distributed 250,000 units to laboratories worldwide.
-Subsequently, new diagnostic kits have been created, including those produced by several South Korean companies that have enabled more than 270,000 people to be tested in that country.
-In February, the first antibody detection test was applied in Singapore, and several serological tests are currently in the development and approval phase.
+In January 2020, the WHO published the first protocols for genetic detection by Polymerase Chain Reaction (PCR) in respiratory mucosa or blood samples, followed by a test developed at the hospital Charité – Berlin University of Medicine, of which the WHO distributed 250,000 units to laboratories worldwide.
+Subsequently, new diagnostic kits have been created.
+PCR remains the gold standard for the confirmation of an infection, although antigen testing, which allows a patient’s infectivity to be assessed, has been used worldwide for mass screening.
+The first antibody screening was introduced in Singapore in February 2020, and serological tests are now widely used to identify people who have previously been infected.